ASGRC Student Government

 Section 2-Finance Committee

 The Finance Committee shall consist of a Finance Committee Chairperson and three committee members.
 These members shall be selected as stated in Article IV, Section 1 of the GRC Constitution.
-The Finance Committee duties shall comply with Article IV, Section 6, Sub-Section 1a in the GRC By-Laws and shall also comply and enforce the policies of the GRC Financial Code.
+The Finance Committee duties shall comply with Article IV, Section 6, Sub-Section 1a in the GRC By-Laws and shall also comply and enforce the procedures and requirements of the GRC Financial Code.

 Section 3-By-Laws Committee

 The By-Laws Committee shall consist of a By-Laws Committee Chairperson and three committee members.
 These members shall be selected as stated in Article IV, Section 1 of the GRC Constitution.
 The By-Laws Committee shall comply and be responsible for the duties stated in Article IV, Section 6, Sub-Section 1b and Article IV, Section 7 in the GRC By-Laws.